javapark1/geode-addon/README.md

 In addition to `geode-addon`, `hazelcast-addon` is also available for Hazelcast users.
 If you are looking for a way to compare Geode/GemFire and Hazelcast, check out the [`perf_test`](geode-addon-deployment/src/main/resources/apps/perf_test) app in both addons.

 [https://github.com/javapark1/hazelcast-addon](https://github.com/javapark1/hazelcast-addon)

+:exclamation: *Both addons have been integrated such that you can seamlessly switch between workspaces running on Geode, GemFire, Hazelcast, and Jet.
+See [Root Workspaces Environments (RWEs)](#Root-Workspaces-Environments-RWEs) for details.*

 ## Quick Start